mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ---
 title: 'Introducing Pigment CSS: the next generation of CSS-in-JS for Material UI'
-description: 'TK'
+description: 'Pigment CSS offers significant performance gains along with RSC and App Router support.'
 date: 2024-05-14T00:00:00.000Z
 authors: ['samuelsycamore']
 tags: ['Pigment CSS']
 card: false
 ---

-In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering the UI from run time to build time.
+In the era of React Server Components and the Next.js App Router, component libraries like Material UI must make some paradigm-shifting changes to reap the potential performance gains by moving more of the work of rendering UIs from run time to build time.

 Trouble is, the "traditional" CSS-in-JS solutions we rely on aren't able to come along with us because so much of what they do happens at run time.
-And with nearly 50% of respondents indicating they use styled-components in [State of CSS 2023](https://2023.stateofcss.com/en-US/css-in-js/), we're looking at a whole lot of React developers who have no clear path forward from here.
+And with nearly 50% of respondents in the [State of CSS 2023 survey](https://2023.stateofcss.com/en-US/css-in-js/) indicating they use styled-components, we're looking at a whole lot of React developers with no clear path forward from here.

 For a library as widely used as Material UI, the biggest challenge is to stay up-to-date while introducing as few breaking changes as humanly possible, to maintain a consistent and reliable developer experience without asking users to completely change the way they build UI components.